 Display apps, data, and web maps

-Using the following cards, core team members can display a variety of content directly on their sites and pages, including dashboards, story maps, documents, and even other sites and pages:
+Using the following cards, site editors and edit group members can display a variety of content directly on their sites and pages, including dashboards, story maps, documents, and even other sites and pages:

-• Gallery card—Useful for displaying a mix of different items, including other sites and pages.
-This card is also mobile responsive, meaning content will display correctly no matter the size of a device.
+• Gallery card—Display a mix of different items, including content from your site catalog, public or organizational content that is not shared to your site's catalog, other sites, and pages.
+This card is mobile responsive, meaning content will display correctly on any size of device.

 • Application card—Displays a supported ArcGIS application, such as web apps, dashboards, Insights pages, Experience Builder web apps, and storymaps.